hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ### Server Options

-The DNS server options are configured as follows in the in file `/etc/bind/named.conf.options`:
+The DNS server options are configured as follows in the file `/etc/bind/named.conf.options`:

 ```